-Coaches are selected based on their playing experience, knowledge of the game, coaching capability, enthusiasm, and temperament, and have passed an extensive background screening.
+Coaches are selected based on their experience, knowledge of the game, coaching capability, enthusiasm, and temperament, and have passed an extensive background screening.
 One main quality that we look for in our coaches is a belief in coaching by encouragement rather than intimidation and that they buy into our mission while impacting each player with the "whole human" approach.
 We believe the success of our club is only as good as the development of our coaches.
 All of our coaches are IMPACT certified, and many have CAP certifications.
 All coaches regularly participate in on-the-court training during clinics, camps, and other coaches’ training events.
 The best clubs in the country require their coaches to teach the same language, techniques, plays and culture from the time that they enter the club until they leave for college.
 Austin Skyline ascribes to this philosophy and has a coaching structure in place to help implement it.

 Each coach’s main objective is to provide our athletes with as much quality individual and team training as possible in a positive and encouraging learning environment.
 They are required to plan and organize their team's individual practice sessions, administer instruction at tournaments, and develop the composition and organization of the team.
 Our coaches strive to be excellent role models for the players and all others with whom they may come into contact.
 The staff of Skyline Juniors will provide all the administration for tournaments, travel, and finances within the club so our coaches can concentrate on coaching and their own professional growth.

 We hold dedicated position practices for all Skyline athletes on teams 12s – 18s.
 Our top Skyline staff and coaches will run this training along with their team coaches.
 Positional practices will consist anywhere between 2-2.5 hours and for each position: Pins, Middles, Liberos, Setters.

 Team Bonding and Training

 In order to facilitate team cohesion and purpose, Skyline coaches organize specialized team bonding activities.